17 Restaurant Promotion Ideas To Boost Orders And Customer Loyalty

 3. Run a “Buy One, Get One” (BOGO) Deal

 BOGO is a classic for a reason.
+As a type of special deal, BOGO incentivizes customers by offering them added value and encouraging them to take advantage of the promotion.
 When used correctly, expect to attract customers, new and repeat, immediately.

 Only use this deal on menu items that cost you very little to produce.
 For example, if you want to do a BOGO burger, limit the toppings and use less expensive ingredients, like American cheese, instead of cheddar.